Aneesa18/T9Phonebook/README.md

 - Rate limit:

   - For security reasons, only 100 requests per user are accepted in an hour.
+  - Please make sure you have removed ; from session.auto_start in php.ini for sessions to work.

 ## Other Application Features